 There can be several reasons for discrepancies between what a test indicates about a candidate and what co-workers, family and friends and other collateral sources report.
-These include: (1) informants are not aware of some aspects of an individual's psychological functioning (especially ones that he/she would be less inclined to share or advertise); (2) informants are more willing to report problems than is the candidate in this high-stakes situation; (3) test scores are not 100% valid and/or (4) informants are not 100% valid.
+These include: (1) informants are not aware of some aspects of an individual's psychological functioning (especially ones that they would be less inclined to share or advertise); (2) informants are more willing to report problems than is the candidate in this high-stakes situation; (3) test scores are not 100% valid and/or (4) informants are not 100% accurate or reliable.

 The reliability of third-party sources (friends, family, work references, neighbors) is also subject to great variation as a function of differences in frequency and duration of exposure to the candidate, the context of that exposure, and motivation to aid or harm the candidate.
-When evaluating the reliability and quality of information provided by third parties, it is important to consider the impartiality of the source and his or her familiarity with the subject.
+When evaluating the reliability and guality of information provided by third parties, it is important to consider the impartiality of the source and their familiarity with the subject.
 This does not mean, however, that a collateral informant needs substantial or prolonged exposure to the individual before reporting credibly.
-Third-party sources with very limited familiarity of the candidate may have accurate and relevant information if their exposure was sufficient to provide a reliable and accurate account or impression.
+Third-party sources with very limited familiarity with the candidate may have accurate and relevant information if their exposure was sufficient to provide a reliable and accurate account or impression.
+Particularly when investigating a history of biased behavior, it is important that background investigators guery "a broad range of diverse references and developed references, including workplace (e.g., supervisors, coworkers), family members, neighbors, close personal relationships, social and family friends, teachers, military colleagues, and other contacts" (Bias Assessment Framework, footnote 1).
+It is especially important to include, whenever available, third-party sources who differ from the candidate in terms of the characteristics listed in GC § 1031(f) (i.e., race or ethnicity, gender, nationality, religion, disability, or sexual orientation).
+Interviewing collateral sources from within the candidate's same identity groups may yield little information about biased behaviors even when they exist.
+This also points to the importance of obtaining information from secondary references (i.e., references offered by a candidate's initial references).
+These developed references may yield more information about the candidate than the primary references provided by the candidate.

 Additional information should be sought when substantial discrepancies cannot be resolved.
 For example, if a co-worker indicates that the candidate is rude, domineering and aggressive, but this does not show up in the test data, the background investigator can be consulted to verify or disconfirm this behavior through contact with other co-workers or family members; in addition, time can be spent during the clinical interview assessing the candidate's relationships with co-workers and others.
 Even a single report of problem behavior should not be dismissed as invalid or insignificant if it reveals circumstances that may trigger a disconcerting reaction by the candidate.
+Understanding the context in which a candidate behaved badly, and what triggered it, may be more useful in evaluating a candidate's suitability than trying to understand whether they have a propensity to behave in a particular way.